Several examples below print or plot via the sf path. Since the

 Skip to contents

-Everything in the ggseg ecosystem starts from a single object: the ggseg_atlas.
+Everything in the ggsegverse ecosystem starts from a single object: the ggseg_atlas.
 Whether you are making a 2D cortical flatmap with ggseg or spinning a 3D mesh in ggseg3d, the atlas is the container that holds the geometry, the region metadata, and the colour palette together.
 This vignette walks through the structure so you know exactly what you are working with.

 What is a ggseg_atlas?